johanzi/GOMAP_maize_B73_NAM5/README.md

 # Install GOMAP

-Once Singularity and go are installed properly, GOMAP should be a breeze to install.
+Once Singularity and Go are installed properly, GOMAP should be easy to install.
+I used GOMAP v1.3.9 at the same time.
+Feel free to try with the most recent version at the time you run the pipeline.

 ```
 # Clone GOMAP git repository